Why do normies hate AI so much? I've never been more optimistic about a technology, but nobody else seems to feel the same way.

 - makes nice promises to companys for them to integrate it

 It's not that we don't have any other problems, now we have to deal and compete with AI.
 If we want a stable job and human interaction we should stand up and drive AI out of our country.
 Don't give these parasites the opportunity to settle down in companys.
 I know it's already happening, but the protest in hollywood shows that we can still do something against it.
-Let's show these job eating gays who's smarter and let the humans stay in control.
+Let's show these job eating homosexuals who's smarter and let the humans stay in control.
 That's the only way we can save our world from this machine madness.

 TDS.